Rdawson96/WhitbyBC/README.md

 - Footer
   ![image of desktop footer on all pages](assets/readme-images/desktop-footer.png)
   ![image of mobile footer on all pages](assets/readme-images/mobile-footer.png)
-  - The footer includes contact deatils of the community group as well as icons that link to all the gorups social media pages.
+  - The footer includes contact details of the community group as well as icons that link to all the groups social media pages.

-### Landing page
+- Landing page

 - larger hero image
   ![image of headings and hero image](assets/readme-images/index-hero-image.png)